waiyanhein/react-multi-checkbox-select/README.md

 - `values` - "Currently selected array of values.
 Format - `[1, 2, 3]`."
 - `defaultText` - "Label that will be displayed when there is no option selected yet."
 - `options` - "Options for the select field.
 The type must be array in this format, `[ { value: 1, label: 'Myanmar' }, { value: 2, label: 'England' } ]`."
+- `customCheckedCheckbox` - "To define the custom component for checkboxes when they are checked"
+- `customUncheckedCheckbox` - "To define the custom component for checkboxes when they are not checked"

 #### Callbacks